EoghanDelaney/Problem-Sets/README.md

 ## How to run the code
-Once the repository is downloaded the following steps are required to run the code.
+Once the repository is downloaded the following steps are required to run the code:
-- Please log on to anaconda.com and download the latest version of Python 3 (this comes with a number of moduels preinstalled that will come in helpful).
+- Please log on to anaconda.com and download the latest version of Python 3 (this comes with a number of modules preinstalled that will be helpful).
-- Once complete we must now download all the most uptodate modules using ***pip***.
+- Once complete we must now download all the most up-to-date modules using ***pip***.
 As above we must open the command line and type the following command "**pip install moduleName**".
-    - These are a list of the module names used in the problemset - ***time***, ***datetime***, ***matplotlib***, ***sys***, ***math*** - some of these may come as part of the Anaconda package and it will return *Requirement already satisfied*, this will have no effect on your existing packages.
+    - These are a list of the module names used in the problem-set - ***time***, ***datetime***, ***matplotlib***, ***sys***, ***math*** - some of these may come as part of the Anaconda package and it will return *Requirement already satisfied*, this will have no effect on your existing packages.
 - In order to run each of the scripts we navigate to the download/saved location and write the following command "***python filename.py***".
 The filenames are listed below.
 This will then execute the solution I have written.

 ## What each file contains
-Below is a list of the soultions and question (The questions are transcribed directly from the question paper)
+Below is a list of the solutions and questions (The questions are transcribed directly from the question paper)

     1. **sumupto.py** - Write a program that asks the user to input any positive integer and outputs the sum of all numbers between one and that number.